brianpzaide/urlshortner/README.md

 # urlshortner
-Simple url shortner service for learning purposes.
+This is a simple url shortner REST api, built with Golang.
+It is backed by postgres database, follows reository pattern and uses unit test to ensure its quality.

+I built this REST api as a learning project.
 ## Run

-Run with Docker
+### Docker
 ```bash
 docker-compose up
 ```